dharmeshkakadia/jezifm.github.io/_posts/2017-03-26-adding-search-engine-optimization.md

 ...
 ```

-You need to run `gem install jekyll-seo-tag` to ensure you have the right package installed before re-buidling the site if not you may run into some issues like `unknown tag seo`.
+You need to run `gem install jekyll-seo-tag` to ensure you have the package installed.

 Now that we have the SEO enabled, we need to ensure that we are using it propertly.
-At the *usage* section of its docs, the following `tags` from `_config.yml` are used.
+See sample `_config.yml` below:

 ```yaml
 title: Mauris ac felis vel velit tristique imperdiet.